 You sleep 1/3 of your life, so this is a vital area to get right!
 Getting it right will lessen the amount of time needed.
 But the requirement is that you wake up fully revitalized!!!!
 You cannot afford the wasted time and energy and productivity declines and "not feeling good" from lack of proper, deep sleep.
 This is an absolute MUST to become an expert "practitioner" in!!!!!
 (It is repeated more than 20,000 times, with each wrong move multiplied by that number, but each right move also multiplied by that number.)

-Print this checklist and assure that you have implemented (keep it by bedside for 30 days).
+Review this detailed checklist for content, but use the Sleep Actions Checklist until you have perfectly implemented it!!!!
+(Keep it by bedside for 30 days).

 THE SLEEP CHECKLIST